pandas.merge_ordered#

 - pandas.merge_ordered(left, right, on=None, left_on=None, right_on=None, left_by=None, right_by=None, fill_method=None, suffixes=('_x', '_y'), how='outer')[source]#

-Designed for ordered data like time series data.
-Optionally perform group-wise merge (see examples).
+- Perform a merge for ordered data with optional filling/interpolation. - Designed for ordered data like time series data.
+Optionally perform group-wise merge (see examples). - Parameters

 - leftDataFrame